What Is IMAP? All You Need to Know About IMAP Servers

 How does IMAP work?

 Though emails can seem like a mystery, it's not too hard to learn how emails are sent, stored, and received.
+If you want to know how does IMAP work, the process is outlined below.

 After the mail sends, Internet Message Access Protocol defines how servers receive emails.
 The standard protocol follows a client-server model with an IMAP client on one side and an IMAP server on the other.
 Both processes run on different PCs connected through a network.
 Internet Message Access Protocol essentially acts as an intermediary between the email client and email server; when it connects to the server, it fetches the messages you request from the email server.